 Learning How Animal Free Research UK Give a Voice to the Voiceless – an Absolutely Fabulous Placement

-By LifETIME CDT Student: Georgia Harris (University of Birmingham)
+By LifETIME CDT Student: Georgia Harris (She/Her) (University of Birmingham)

 I signed up for a 6-week placement with Animal Free Research UK which was mostly remote working with the addition of some in-person meets and the opportunity to join their Parliamentary Reception.
 I joined the Public Affairs team and was supervised by the Director of Public Affairs, Isobel Hutchinson.
 The main aim of my placement was to become accustomed to how the Public Affairs team, and the rest of Animal Free Research UK , work towards making science more human-relevant and, thus, give a voice to the voiceless animals tested on in the UK each year in research studies that are likely to fail.

 Whilst many of the teams within Animal Free Research UK are dedicated to spreading awareness about the need for human-relevant research and obtaining funds to make kinder science possible, the Public Affairs team have a focus on highlighting how Parliament can make a huge difference.
 The current system for licensing animal testing is allowing poorly planned experiments to take place which utilise tens of thousands of animals’ lives, not only wasting time and money, but hindering the opportunity for medical treatment to reach real patients in need in the UK.

 My project surrounded creating a persuasive document to present to Parliament, outlining clear examples of animal testing licenses that were granted when human-relevant alternatives were available.
 During which I learnt, not only, more about cultured cell models and microfluidic systems, but also the implications of the 3R’s on funding bodies to allow a cycle to take place where researchers often settle on the Rs of “reduction” or “refinement”, skipping the crucial stage of “Replacement”.